Interaction matrix

 | Turnaround for a full library | Months | Weeks |

-| Input required | Purified protein per pair | A list of sequences |
+| Infrastructure needed on your end | Instrument time and protein purification per candidate | A list of sequences |